Sabbir772002/ShecchaShoinik/README.md

 # ShecchaShoinik
-A project based on manage volunteer for freequently diaster!
+A project based on manage volunteer for freequently disaster!